Maricle-zhangjun/HFMC-FAS/README.md

 # HFMC-FAS

-Official repository for the article "Heterogeneous Feature Mutual-Calibration Assisted Online Distillation for Efficient Face Anti-Spoofing", which has been accepted at ICASSP 2026.
+Official repository for the article "Heterogeneous Feature Mutual-Calibration Assisted Online Distillation for Efficient Face Anti-Spoofing", which has been accepted at ICASSP 2026 and can be found [here](https://ieeexplore.ieee.org/document/11463904).

 ---